RuthLD/kickstarter-analysis/README.md

 # Analysis of Kickstarter Campaigns
 Uncovering trends in Kickstarter data through excel analysis.
-The goal is to answer if the start date affects the success or failer of theater production kickstartes.

 ## Project overview
-Challenge #1 of Data Analytics Boot Camp from Columbia Engineering

-This project was an Excel analysis of Kickstarter data to identify trends in successful Kickstarter campaigns.
+Challenge #1 of Data Analytics Boot Camp from Columbia Engineering This project was an Excel analysis of Kickstarter data to identify trends in successful Kickstarter campaigns.
 The concern was if Kickstarter is a good fundraising platform for a theater production campaign with a target of $10,000.
 If it was the goal was to provide a campaign outline that mirrors successfully funded Kickstarter based on the identified trends.

 ## Analysis and challenges